decentraland/documentation/content/creator/quests/client.md

 - `sendEvent`: Use this function send a custom event to the Quest RPC Service.
 The function receives an `Action` (action item with its type and parameters), representing an action that the player has already completed in the scene.
 The function returns an `EventResponse` object that contains the result of the request, both in case of an error or success.
 Both `Action` and `EventResponse` are defined in the Quest's protocol file [here](https://github.com/decentraland/quests/blob/main/docs/quests.proto).

-- `onStarted`: Use this function to register one or multiple callbacks that are called when the player starts a Quest.
-Use this for the scene to react to the start of a Quest in any needed way.
+- `onStarted`: Use this function to register one or multiple callbacks that are called when the player starts your Quest.
+Callbacks will only be called when the user starts the Quest that matches the Quest ID passed when you created the client.
+Use these callbacks for the scene to react to the start of your Quest in any needed way.
 The callback receives an `QuestInstance` object that contains the information of the Quest that the player has started.

 - `onUpdate`: Use this function to register one or multiple callbacks that are called whenever the player makes progress on a Quest.
+Callbacks will only be called when the user makes progress on the Quest that matches the Quest ID passed when you created the client.
 Use these callbacks to apply changes on your scene that correlate to this progress.
 The callback receives an `QuestInstance` object that contains the information of the Quest that the player has made progress on.

+- `isQuestStarted`: Use this function to check if the player has started your Quest.
+The function returns a `boolean`.
+If the player has started the Quest, it returns `true`.
+If the player hasn't started the Quest, it returns `false`.

+- `getQuestInstance`: This function allows you to get the Instance of the Quest that mathches the QUest ID passed when you created the Client.
+The function returns a `QuestInstance` object.
+If the user hasn't started the Quest, it returns `null`.

 - `getInstances`: This function allows you to get all the Quest Instances of the player.
 The function returns an array of `QuestInstance` objects.